czaplickijakub/czaplickijakub/README.md

-- 👋 Hi, I’m @czaplickijakub
+👋 Hi, I’m Jakub Czaplicki
 I am a Computer Science major with a distinct focus on cybersecurity.
 Welcome to my GitHib!